What is PISA?

 Why does Australia participate in PISA?

 PISA is part of the National Assessment Program, which is used to monitor and report on student achievement in a comparable and consistent way.

-As part of the National Assessment Program (NAP), Australia's results from PISA are one of the primary measures used for reporting purposes for the agreed Council of Australian Governments outcome “Australian students excel by international standards.”
-PISA is also the key measure for the object under the Australian Education Act 2013 (Cth) that the Australian schooling system be considered both high quality and highly equitable by international standards by 2025.
+Australia's results from PISA help measure our progress against the goal set by Australian governments that 'Australian students excel by international standards'.
+Our results from PISA are also the key measure for whether Australia is on track to meeting the goal set under the Australian Education Act 2013 (Cth) that the Australian schooling system be considered both high quality and highly equitable by international standards.

 By participating in PISA, schools and students are contributing to an important 'health check' on the performance of Australia's education system in key learning areas and in 21st century skills like collaboration and problem-solving.
 Participating in PISA also provides data that shows how equitable the Australian schooling system is at the national and state and territory levels.

 Results from international assessments such as PISA can be used to analyse how not only Australia but other countries' performance changes over time.
 This, along with information from the background contextual surveys that accompany the tests, allows the Australian Government to identify some of the similarities and differences between education systems that can be used to develop policies aimed at delivering better outcomes for students.

 Where are PISA results reported?

 About 540,000 students across 72 countries and economies participated in the most recent cycle of PISA, PISA 2015.
 Data from all cycles of PISA for Australian and all other participating countries are available through the OECD's PISA website.

 Australian governments together contract a National Project Manager to administer the test.
 For PISA 2015, that was ACER and the Australian national report, PISA 2015: Reporting Australia's results, is available for download through its website.

 How are PISA results reported?